Humanities Visualization — June 10-18, 2019

 - Use the materials in this module to help make your project.

-- Write a blog post describing what you've been up to THIS WEEK on your project (your successes, your failures, the help you may have found/received), and link to your 'faillog' (ie, the notes on your process that you upload to your GitHub.
-If you did any of the exercises, mention that).
+- Write a blog post describing what you've been up to THIS WEEK on your project (your successes, your failures, the help you may have found/received), and link to your 'faillog' (ie. the notes on your process that you upload to your GitHub).

 No formal readings are assigned this week.
 Below you can watch a video of me sonifying a topic model of John Adam's mind.